isninosmyname/Vinn-s-quest/README.md

 )

 # Alert!
-This game is in alpha so there will be many errors and bugs.
+This game is in 1.0 so there will be many errors and bugs.
 Please be patient as I work on improving the game.

 ## 📖 The Story